 Your site may have been hit by a penalty if your:

-- Site’s page rank unexpectedly drops down to zero
+- The site’s page rank unexpectedly drops down to zero

 - High positions within search results start dropping away for no apparent reason

-- Site cannot be found anywhere within search results
+- The site cannot be found anywhere within the search results